The thing with self-employment

 Grow already growing entrepreneurs

 I would love to see a lot more focus being placed on helping business owners who have been in business for a number of years and show promise to scale.
 Entrepreneurs that have a viable product or service and fully understand their business and the market.
-Entrepreneurs that can employ people to produce a product at scale.
+Entrepreneurs that can employ people to produce products at scale.
 Many capable entrepreneurs, that hold a lot of promise, fail to access finance and training to move beyond being a small business.

 Glad you were able to get out there Sir, but pls note we will not get out of our problematic situation as farmers if you fail to support farmers to do value addition.
 We are a coffee SME, and selling our green beans does nothing to uplift us economically…value addition is the